abbathaw/warehouse-app/readme.md

 A React application that renders a warehouse UI application to handle updating inventory and sales.

-Built with Vitejs, React, react-router, and SWR.
+Built with Vitejs, React, react-router, and Tanstack Query.
 Styling is done with scss.

 ## Demo